mlzxy/qsparse/examples/README.md

-More examples are provided at [qsparse-examples](https://github.com/mlzxy/qsparse-examples).
+More examples are provided at [mdpi2022](https://github.com/mlzxy/mdpi2022).

 ---
-# MNIST Example
+# MNIST Layerwise Pruning + Quantization Example

 To train a full precision network: